SachinSangaal/RuralConnect-AI-Powered-Telemedicine-Platform/README.md

    - Converts spoken Telugu into text.
    - Translates the text from Telugu to English.

-4. **AI-Based Disease Evaluation:**
-   - The AI model processes the translated text to evaluate symptoms.
+4. **Data Processing and Doctor Recommendation**
-   - Checks for disease-related keywords in the translated text.
-   - Matches identified diseases with a database of doctors to find the best-fit doctor for the patient.
+   - Checks for disease-related keywords and matches them with a database of doctors to find the most suitable doctor for the patient.

 5. **Doctor Recommendation:**
    - Recommends suitable doctors from the database based on the evaluated disease and the doctors' specialties.